khalid-naami/khalid-naami.github.io/blog/2026-04-15-using-gamma-exposure-to-time-trades.md

 ---
 title: "Using Gamma Exposure (GEX) to Time Your Option Trading"
-description: How can you use Gamma Exposure levels to precisely time your market entries and exits?
+description: How to use GEX levels to precisely time entries and exits?
 authors: [khalid]
 date: 2026-04-15T08:00:00Z
 tags: